 Telecom Opportunities

 TGS’s pipeline network offers the opportunity to participate in the telecom industry.
-TGS has established a 99.9% owned subsidiary, TELCOSUR, which plans to enter agreements with large telecommunication companies and clients in order to commercialize unused capacity.
+TGS has established a 99.98% owned subsidiary, TELCOSUR, which plans to expand its involvement with large telecommunication companies and clients in order to commercialize unused capacity.

 Value in Excess of Share Price

-The shares of TGS are publicly listed on the [Buenos Aires Stock Exchange] and the New York Stock Exchange; however, the public float is small and shares are traded infrequently.
-Because of the lack of liquidity in the TGS shares and the value attributable to the co-controlling nature of Enron’s interest in TGS, Enron believes that the current quoted stock price for TGS of US$8.5 per share, equivalent to a market capitalization of US£[479.5MM] as of March 31, 2000, does not adequately reflect the true value of TGS or Enron’s interest therein.
+The shares of TGS are publicly listed on the Bolsa de Comercio de Buenos Aires and the New York Stock Exchange; however, the public float is small and shares are traded infrequently.
+Because of the lack of liquidity in the TGS shares and the value attributable to the co-controlling nature of Enron’s interest in TGS, Enron believes that the current quoted stock price for TGS of US$8.5 per share, equivalent to a market capitalization of US$479.5 million as of March 31, 2000, does not adequately reflect the true value of TGS or Enron’s interest therein.

 Transredes